Snack justice: Spanish court slaps supermarket that fired a worker for eating a croquette

 But the superior court found that it was common practice for workers to snack on “ready to eat” food products that were going to be thrown away after closing hours.
 In its ruling, it also insisted in “the important detail that the worker didn’t eat an entire package of croquettes, but instead one single croquette” that was “not going to be put back on sale the following day.”

 The lower court ruling in May determined that the worker be reinstated to his job and that the supermarket chain pay him 39,700 euros ($41,800) in lost wages.
-The higher court has now added that the supermarket also must pay the worker 600 euros ($633) for his legal fees.
+The higher court has now added that Mercadona also must pay the worker 600 euros ($633) for his legal fees.

+Mercadona did not immediately respond to an email from the AP asking for comment on the case.

 The court documents didn't indicate the flavor of the croquette, which in Spain is a popular food typically made from ham, chicken or cod.